gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

      authentication mechanism supported by DTLS.

-   * Uses parallel DTLS connections to enable mutual re-authentication and rekeying with ephemeral key exchange.
-Thus, enabling SCTP association lifetimes without known limitations.
+   * Uses parallel DTLS connections to enable mutual re-authentication and rekeying with ephemeral key-exchange.
+Thus, enabling SCTP association lifetimes without known limitations and without needing to drain the SCTP association.

    * Uses core of DTLS as it is and updates and fixes to DTLS security properties can be implemented without further changes to this specification.

-   * Secures all SCTP packets exchanged after SCTP association has reached the established state.
+   * Secures all SCTP packets exchanged after SCTP association has reached the established state and the initial key-exchange has completed.
 Making targeted attacks against the SCTP protocol and implementation much harder.

-   * DTLS in SCTP results in no limitations on user message transmission, those properties are the same as for an unprotected SCTP association.
+   * DTLS in SCTP results in no limitations on user message transmission or message sizes, those properties are the same as for an unprotected SCTP association.

    * Limited overhead on a per packet basis, with 4 bytes for the DTLS chunk plus the DTLS record overhead.
 The DTLS